huggingface/blog/time-series-transformers.md

 thumbnail: /blog/assets/116_time-series-transformers/thumbnail.png
 ---

-# Probabilistic Time Series Forecasting with 🤗 Transformers
+# Probabilistic Forecasting with 🤗 Transformers

 ## Introduction

-Time series forecasting is an essential scientific and business problem and as such has also seen a lot of innovation recently with the use of [Deep Learning based](https://dl.acm.org/doi/abs/10.1145/3533382) models in comparison to the [classical methods](https://otexts.com/fpp3/).
-Classical methods like ARIMA are typically called "local" or "single" methods as they are fitted on each time series in a dataset individually.
+Time series forecasting is an essential scientific and business problem and as such has also seen a lot of innovation recently with the use of [Deep Learning based](https://dl.acm.org/doi/abs/10.1145/3533382) models in addition to the [classical methods](https://otexts.com/fpp3/).
+An important difference between classical methods like ARIMA and novel deep learning methods is the following.

+##  Probabilistic Forecasting

-However, when dealing with a large amount of time series for an application, it is typically more efficient to train a "global" deep learning model so that it can benefit from learned representations from several related time series at inference time to give better forecasts.
-These forecasts are typically point-valued and models are trained by minimizing an L2 or L1 type of loss with respect to the ground truth data.
-However, since these forecasts are most probably used in some real-world decision making pipeline, even with humans in the loop, it is much more beneficial to provide the (aleatoric) uncertainties of predictions.
-Thus *probabilistic* forecasting methods are deployed which hopes to learn the distribution of future values.
+Typically, classical methods are fitted on each time series in a dataset individually.
+These are often referred to as  "single" or "local" methods.
+However, when dealing with a large amount of time series for some applications, it is beneficial to train a "global" model on all available time series at once, which enables the model to learn latent representations form many different sources.

+Some classical methods are point-valued (meaning, they just output a single value per time step) and models are trained by minimizing an L2 or L1 type of loss with respect to the ground truth data.
+However, since forecasts are often used in some real-world decision making pipeline, even with humans in the loop, it is much more beneficial to provide the uncertainties of predictions.
+This is also called "probabilistic forecasting", as opposed to "point forecasting".
+This entails modeling a probabilistic distribution, from which one can sample.

+So in short, rather than training local point forecasting models, we hope to train **probabilistic** models.
+Deep learning is a great fit for this, as neural networks can learn representations from several related time series, and model the parameters of a distribution.

-It is common in the probabilistic setting to for example learn the future parameters of some chosen parametric distribution like Gaussian or Student-T; or learn the conditional quantile function; or use the framework of Conformal Prediction adapted to the time series setting.
+It is common in the probabilistic setting to learn the future parameters of some chosen parametric distribution, like Gaussian or Student-T; or learn the conditional quantile function; or use the framework of Conformal Prediction adapted to the time series setting.
 The choice of method does not affect the modeling aspect and thus can be typically thought of as yet another hyperparameter.
-Empirical means or medians can also provide point-forecasting outputs if desired.
+One can always turn a probabilistic model into a point-forecasting model, by taking empirical means or medians.

+## The Time Series Transformer

-In terms of modeling time series data which are sequential in nature, as one can imagine, researchers have come up with models which use Recurrent Neural Networks (RNN) like the LSTM or GRU, or Convolutional Networks (CNN), and more recently even Transformer based methods which fit naturally to the time series forecasting setting and is the subject of this post.
+In terms of modeling time series data which are sequential in nature, as one can imagine, researchers have come up with models which use Recurrent Neural Networks (RNN) like LSTM or GRU, or Convolutional Networks (CNN), and more recently Transformer based methods which fit naturally to the time series forecasting setting.

-Since most applications of forecasting require the prediction of some logged data, the sequence-to-sequence (seq2seq) paradigm is a good choice where at inference time the very last window of some data can be passed to an encoder, and then the decoder can be used to autoregressively output the predictions.
-For some architectures, the encoder-decoder merges into a single entity (e.g. RNNs) but this view is still beneficial.

-## Transformer for Forecasting

-As mentioned, the Encoder-Decoder based Transformer is a natural choice for forecasting as it encapsulates several inductive biases nicely.
-To begin with, the use of an Encoder-Decoder architecture is helpful at inference time where typically for some logged data we wish to know the forecast some prediction steps into the future.
-This can be thought of as analogous to the text generation task where given some context we  sample the next token and pass it back into the decoder.
+In this blog post, we're going to leverage the vanilla Transformer [(Vaswani et al., 2017)](https://arxiv.org/abs/1706.03762) for  probabilistic forecasting.
+The Encoder-Decoder Transformer is a natural choice for forecasting as it encapsulates several inductive biases nicely.

+To begin with, the use of an Encoder-Decoder architecture is helpful at inference time where typically for some logged data we wish to forecast some prediction steps into the future.
+This can be thought of as analogous to the text generation task where given some context, we sample the next token and pass it back into the decoder (also called "autoregressive generation").
 Similarly here we can also, given some distribution type, sample from it to provide forecasts up until our desired prediction horizon.
-This is known as Greedy Sampling/Search and there is a great blog post about it [here](https://huggingface.co/blog/how-to-generate) in the NLP setting.
+This is known as Greedy Sampling/Search and there is a great blog post about it [here](https://huggingface.co/blog/how-to-generate) for the NLP setting.

-Secondly, this paradigm helps us to train on time series data which might contain thousands of time points.
+Secondly, a Transformer helps us to train on time series data which might contain thousands of time points.
 It might not be feasible to input *all* the history of a time series at once to the model, due to the time- and memory constraints of the attention mechanism.
 Thus, one can consider some appropriate context window and sample this window and the subsequent prediction length sized window from the training data when constructing batches for stochastic gradient descent (SGD).
 The context sized window can be passed to the encoder and the prediction window to a *causal-masked* decoder.
 This means that the decoder can only look at previous time steps when learning the next value.
+This is equivalent to how one would train a vanilla Transformer for machine translation, referred to as "teacher forcing".

 Another benefit of Transformers over the other architectures is that we can incorporate missing values (which are common in the time series setting) as an additional mask to the encoder or decoder and still train without resorting to in-filling or imputation.
 This is equivalent to the `attention_mask` of models like BERT and GPT-2 in the Transformers library, to not include padding tokens in the computation of the attention matrix.

-A drawback of this architecture is that there is a limit to the sizes of the context and prediction windows because of the quadratic compute and memory requirements of the vanilla Transformer.
+A drawback of the Transformer architecture is the limit to the sizes of the context and prediction windows because of the quadratic compute and memory requirements of the vanilla Transformer.
 Additionally, since the Transformer is a powerful  architecture it might overfit or learn spurious correlations much more easily compared to other methods.

-The 🤗 Transformers library comes with a vanilla probabilistic time series Transformer model which can  learn a number of real or count-valued parametric distributions together with all the features of neural forecasting which we will highlight below!
+The 🤗 Transformers library comes with a vanilla probabilistic time series Transformer model, simply called the [Time Series Transformer](https://huggingface.co/docs/transformers/model_doc/time_series_transformer).
+In the sections below, we'll show how to train such a model on a custom dataset.

 ## Set-up Environment

-First, let's install the necessary libraries: 🤗 Transformers, 🤗 Datasets, 🤗 Evaluate,  🤗 Accelerate and Gluon-ts.
+First, let's install the necessary libraries: 🤗 Transformers, 🤗 Datasets, 🤗 Evaluate,  🤗 Accelerate and [GluonTS](https://github.com/awslabs/gluonts).

-As we will show, [Gluon-ts](https://github.com/awslabs/gluonts) will be used for transforming the data to create features as well as for creating appropriate training, validation and test batches.
+As we will show, GluonTS will be used for transforming the data to create features as well as for creating appropriate training, validation and test batches.

 ```python